 Unsurprisingly, the UR22C is a 2-in/2-out audio interface.
 You get a couple of balanced Neutrik combo inputs, each of which sports a Yamaha D-PRE mic preamp, and two balanced line outputs.

-With its rugged metal casing, the UR22C is a great option if you want something that can be slung in a backpack without fear.
+With its rugged metal casing, the UR22C is the best audio interface for you if you want something that can be slung in a backpack without fear.

 A classy audio interface with a wealth of connectivity options